indvd00m/vaadin-sub-navigator/README.md

-# MyComponent Add-on for Vaadin 7
+# SubNavigator Add-on for Vaadin 7

-MyComponent is an UI component add-on for Vaadin 7.
+SubNavigator is an UI component add-on for Vaadin 7.

 ## Online demo